-- Connect to eduroam (the wireless network) either automatically (with the CAT tool) or manually.
-For manual setup, your username is studentnumber@wf.uct.ac.za and password is your UCT password. - Connect your device(s) to the internet. - Download and install Microsoft 365 for free. - Install Trellix anti-virus software on your computer. - Sign into Amathuba or Vula your online learning portal. - Subscribe to any mailing lists you may be interested in, such as those for your clubs and societies, and the SRC.
-Also subscribe to icts-announce-I for the latest IT-related announcements. - Find computer labs on campus. - If you have ICT problems or need advice, visit the Front Office or log calls online. - Get set up to copy, print, and scan with UCT Managed Print Services. - Browse and install any free or site-licensed software you might need for your studies from our downloads site. - Like us on Facebook and follow us on X (formerly known as Twitter).
+- Visit the ICTS stall during O-week and go to our website for all the information you need. - Connect to eduroam (the wireless network) either automatically (with the CAT tool) or manually.
+For manual setup, your username is studentnumber@wf.uct.ac.za and password is your UCT password. - Connect your device(s) to the internet. - Download and install Microsoft Office for free. - Install McAfee antivirus software on your computer. - Sign into Vula your online learning portal. - Subscribe to any mailing lists you may be interested in, such as those for your clubs and societies, and the SRC.
+Also subscribe to icts-announce-l for the latest IT-related announcements, and our monthly newsletter, Bits & Bytes, at icts-newsletter-l. - Find computer labs on campus. - If you have ICT problems or need advice, visit the Front Office or log calls online. - Get set up to copy, print, and scan with UCT Managed Print Services. - Browse and install any free or site-licensed software you might need for your studies from our downloads site. - Like us on Facebook and follow us on Twitter.